 Bristol-based artist, Gus Cummins, will discuss the contemporary epilepsy artwork he has on show.

-Poet Ailbhe Darcy will respond to the images in verse.
+Poet Ailbhe Darcy will respond to the images in newly-composed poetry.

 DIRECTIONS AND OTHER IMPORTANT INFORMATION